MASCOT Icon

 Ablation Study

-We analyze the contribution of each component by systematically removing them.
+We analyze the contribution of each component by systematically removing it.
 The persona alignment module proves most critical for maintaining individual agent quality.

 Key Insight

-Removing persona-specific prompting (MASCOT-P) resulted in the most significant performance drop, particularly in Empathetic Support Quality (72.8 → 65.1) and Consistency (76.6 → 72.3).
-Without explicit persona grounding, agents default to generic AI assistant behaviors.
+Removing persona-aware alignment (MASCOT-P) causes the largest drop, especially in Empathetic Support Quality (72.8 β†’ 65.1) and Consistency (76.6 β†’ 72.3).
+Without explicit persona grounding, agents default to generic AI-assistant behavior.

 Impact of Collaborative Optimization

 The MASCOT-C variant with randomized speaking orders primarily affected Social Contribution and Relevance & Coherence.
-The collaborative module ensures each agent's contribution builds upon the previous turn rather than reacting in isolation.
+The collaborative module ensures each agent builds on the previous turn rather than reacting in isolation.

-To investigate MASCOT's effectiveness at scale, we simulate users with 16 Myers-Briggs Type Indicator (MBTI) profiles.
+To investigate effectiveness at scale, we simulate users spanning the 16 Myers–Briggs (MBTI) profiles and measure each companion agent's performance.

 The Anchor (Emotional Validator)

-Consistently outperforms other agents across most user categories, particularly with Diplomats (INFP: 76.6) and specific Analysts (ENTJ: 76.0).
+Consistently strongest across most user categories, peaking with Diplomats (INFP: 76.6) and specific Analysts (ENTJ: 76.0).

 The Beacon (Growth Advocate)

-Demonstrates highest stability across Sentinel category, maintaining narrow performance variance (71.60-74.21).
+Highest stability across the Sentinel category, maintaining a narrow performance variance (71.6–74.2).

 Case Study